kelvin2go/bitome/README.md

 * [coinmarketcap api](https://coinmarketcap.com/api/)

+## Feedback
-if any issue, leave issue / comment :)
+If any issue / new feature, leave issue / comment :)